osbuild/otk/doc/03-omnifest/index.md

 ```
 € otk compile example.yaml  # contains `osbuild.ami` and `osbuild.iso` targets
-[05/05/24 09:42:20] CRITICAL CRITICAL:otk.command:omnifest contains multiple targets, please select one with `-t`: ['osbuild.foo', 'osbuild.bar']
+CRITICAL:otk.command:INPUT contains multiple targets, `-t` is required
 € otk compile example.yaml -t osbuild.iso
 # ...
 ```

-Only a single target can be selected for export.
+Only a single target can be selected for export at a time.